AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/label.rst

 * "Type in the price of the materials that you will use for this project"

-  * "Type in the price" is already implied action on the user's part
+  * "Type in the price" is already implied action on the user's part.

-  * "... the materials that you will use for this project" ← redundant since the context is already the project of making a skirt
+  * "... the materials that you will use for this project" is redundant, since the context is already the project of making a skirt.

-* "Cost"  ← too little information — cost of what?
+* "Cost" has too little information --- cost of what?

-* "Textile materials" ← unclear what to enter based on label alone (even with a monetary field hinting at it)
+* "Textile materials" --- it's unclear what to enter based on label alone (even with a monetary field hinting at it).

-  * However, this label is fine IF this variable appears inside a group called "Cost of components".
+  * However, this label is fine if the variable appears inside a group called "Cost of components".

+Example #2
+^^^^^^^^^^

-**Example #2 --- a calculator referencing three side lengths of a triangle**
+**A calculator referencing three side lengths of a triangle**

 Here, what makes a label good is dependent on the context of its parent group name.